-If you have colon cancer, your care at MD Anderson may include one or more of the following therapies.
+Your colon cancer treatment at MD Anderson may include one or more of the following therapies:

 Surgery is the most common treatment for colon cancer, especially if it has not spread.
 As for many cancers, surgery for colon cancer is most successful when done by a surgeon with a great deal of experience in the procedure.

 Colon cancer may be treated with surgery alone, surgery and chemotherapy, and/or other treatments.
 Chemotherapy or radiation may be given:

 - Before surgery to make the cancer smaller.
 This is called neoadjuvant therapy.

 - After surgery to help keep you cancer-free.
 This is called adjuvant therapy.

 The type of surgery depends on the stage and location of the tumor:

 Polypectomy: A colonoscope, which is a long tube with a camera on the end, is inserted into the rectum and guided to the polyp.
 A tiny, scissor-like tool or wire loop removes the polyp.